Life as a House: Plot

 George Monroe, a jaded architectural model fabricator, is living the bachelor's life in the old family shack on the coast of California.
 Over the years, George has been avoiding getting up to modern CAD technology standards and eventually is fired from the architecture firm.
 When the principal owner refuses to let George keep a few of his models, he destroys all but one of the models with a roll of design plans.
 As he exits the building with the remaining model, he collapses and is rushed to the hospital, where it is revealed he has advanced stage cancer and any treatment would be futile.

-George, with a time limit on his life, decides to demolish the shack left to him by his father and build his own custom house.
+George, with a time limit of only 3–4 months on his life, decides to demolish the shack left to him by his father and build his own custom house.
 He enlists his son, Sam, who is alienated from his mother Robin and stepfather Peter, a wealthy investor.
-Sam is forced to spend his summer with George, who has not revealed his terminal condition and help him with the house.
+Sam, who was planning to spend the summer at his friend Corey's house in Tahoe, is forced to spend his summer with George, who has not yet revealed his terminal condition, and help his dad with the house.
 Initially, Sam makes it a point not to help George demo the old house.
-When George refuses to give Sam money unless he works for it, Sam toys with becoming a prostitute, but is nearly caught and flees from his first encounter.
+When George refuses to give Sam money unless he works for it, Sam toys with becoming a prostitute, influenced by his classmate Josh, but is nearly caught and flees from his first encounter.
 This leads him to steal George's Vicodin.